 You can also make the Equality and Human Rights Commission aware of any examples of discrimination in any context by calling their helpline.

 You can also support Humanists UK’s campaigns by becoming a member.
 Campaigns cost money – quite a lot of money – and we need your financial support.
-Instead or in addition, you can make a donation to Humanists UK.
+Instead of or in addition, you can donate to Humanists UK.